Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/migrations.md

 '/portal/developers/*/password' => '/developers/*/password'
 '/portal/invite'                => '/developers/invite'
 ```
-* As a result of the switch to serverside rendering, a few portal template files need to be updated or replaced to regain full functionality:
+* As a result of the switch to server-side rendering, a few portal template files need to be updated or replaced to regain full functionality:
     1. Replace contents of partial `spec/index-vue` with contents of:
     [](https://raw.githubusercontent.com/Kong/kong-portal-templates/master/themes/default-ie11/partials/spec/index-vue.hbs)
     2. Replace contents of partial `search/widget-vue` with contents of: